tripleee/sloshy/README.md

 create a pull request
 if you would like to add a room to Sloshy's watch list.

+(If this feels too challenging, create an issue to request your room to be added.
+We'll still need the details which are specified below.)

 ### Configuration File Format